VyTrox/MCSS-Website/doc/sprint4/system_design.md

 - Alex Quach
 - Zechuan Liu

+**Class name: CreatePost**
+Parent class: React.Component
+Responsibilities:
+- Allow admins to create new events and store it to the database for displaying.

+Collaborators:
+- Wentao Zhou

 ### MVC Architecture
 The project will mainly be completed using ReactJS, which utilizes JavaScript as its main language and is supplemented with HTML and CSS.
 - Model